-Grade reductions may be assessed for late assignments or in the event academic dishonesty occurs.
+Grade reductions may be assessed for late assignments or academic dishonesty.

-• Late Work:
+Late Work:

 Late work will be accepted according to the campus guidelines to allow students to demonstrate proficiency.
 Late work guidelines shall be developed at the campus level, approved by the appropriate assistant superintendent, and followed by all teachers on that campus.
 Late work may result in a grade reduction.
 Campus late work guidelines shall be included in the course syllabus.